minghuilab/MutaPheno/README.md

 ```
 **Important Notes:**

 Do not mix formats.
 Verify mutation identifiers, residue positions, and amino acid changes.
 Only validated missense mutations proceed to annotation and prediction.
-Output Files

 ### 4. Understanding Output Files
 After running, two main outputs will be produced in the specified output directory: